 Dollar a Day is a nonprofit organization which helps people discover and support nonprofits doing good work, by having donors send $1 per day to a different nonprofit, every day.

-I joined the team in early 2015 as a part-time designer and front-end developer, to build on the great work of the original team, refining the product and expanding it with new features.
+I was a team member for the first half of 2015 as a part-time designer and front-end developer, to build on the great work of the original team, refining the product and expanding it with new features.

 Paulo is an exceptional designer and collaborator.
 He works with vision, discipline, and an inspiring level of creativity.

 — Cassie Marketos, Dollar a Day

 View the Dollar a Day project page on Dribbble.